The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Mistake #1: Leveling Lockpicking Just for This

-Players invest 11 levels in lockpicking solely to access Rookie’s Reward, ignoring the power switch alternative.
+Players invest 11 levels in lockpicking solely to access Rookie’s Reward, ignoring the hidden lever alternative.

 Solution: Always look for alternate solutions to skill checks.
-The Outer Worlds series typically provides multiple paths.
+The Outer Worlds series typically provides multiple paths to every obstacle.

-Mistake #2: Trying to Use Rookie’s Reward in Serious Combat Too Early
+Mistake #3: Trying to Use It in Serious Combat Too Early

-New players grab the weapon, immediately try to use it against level-appropriate enemies, and get destroyed because the damage is terrible.
+New players grab the weapon and immediately try to use it against level-appropriate enemies, struggling because the fire rate and damage are initially terrible.

-Solution: Understand the weapon starts weak.
-Farm easy enemies first.
-Don’t use it in difficult encounters until it’s leveled significantly.
+Solution: Farm easy enemies first.
+Don’t use it as your primary weapon in difficult encounters until it’s leveled significantly.

 Mistake #4: Burning Out on Grinding

-Aggressive grinding sessions lead to boredom, causing players to abandon the weapon halfway to max level.
+Aggressive grinding sessions lead to boredom, causing players to abandon the weapon halfway to max level—right before the exponential improvements kick in.

 Mistake #5: Wrong Build Investment